luebbertevan/animal-shelter-management-platform/spec.md

 #### Coordinator Flow

-1. Logs in (mobile app or web portal) to a dashboard showing animal statuses, pending tasks, and foster capacity.
+1. Logs in (mobile app or web portal) to a dashboard showing animal statuses, foster capacity, and recent activity.
 2. Adds a new intake via form (basic info, medical notes, photo upload).
 Can create as single animal or group (e.g., "Litter of 4 kittens").
+All fields optional—can use characteristics, location, or group for identification when name/info missing.
 Status defaults to `Needs Foster`.
+3. Generates confirmation codes for approved fosters (shareable via text/email) to enable account creation.
-3. Publishes foster opportunity or assigns directly to a known foster.
+4. Publishes foster opportunity or assigns directly to a known foster.
 Groups appear as single opportunities with count (e.g., "4 kittens").
-4. Communicates instructions through household chat; schedules medication reminders (can apply to entire group or individuals).
+5. Communicates instructions through household chat (all admins can see all chats for coordination).
-5. Reviews incoming updates, marks tasks complete, and adjusts care plans as needed.
+6. Reviews incoming updates, views timelines of activity, filters by missing info, and adjusts care plans as needed.
+7. Configures event reminders (spay/neuter, meds) with SMS/email notifications and confirmation tracking.

 #### Foster Flow

+1. Receives confirmation code from coordinator (via text/email) and uses it to create account.
-1. Logs in (mobile-friendly) and sees cards for current animals (groups shown as single cards with count, e.g., "4 kittens").
+2. Logs in (mobile-friendly) and sees cards for current animals (groups shown as single cards with count, e.g., "4 kittens").
-2. Taps a card to view group or individual animal details, care instructions, upcoming tasks, and message history.
+3. Taps a card to view group or individual animal details, care instructions, and message history.
-3. Posts update (text, weight, meds given, photo) which appends to animal log (can update entire group or individual animals).
+4. Posts update (text, weight, meds given, photo) which appends to timestamped animal log (can update entire group or individual animals).
-4. Receives reminder notifications; marks tasks done or requests help.
+5. Receives notifications for new messages, assignment changes, and event reminders (spay/neuter, meds).
+Can confirm receipt/completion.
-5. Browses foster opportunities when available; sees groups and singles clearly labeled; signals interest to coordinator.
+6. Browses foster opportunities when available; sees groups and singles clearly labeled; signals interest to coordinator.

 ### Technical Approach (MVP)